Vitalik-Hakim/AI-ML/Machine Learning definitions.md

 # Types of problems solved using Machine Learning

 ## Regression
- @Supervised learning
+* Supervised learning
- @Output is a continous Quantity
+* Output is a continous Quantity
- @Main aim is to forecast or predict
+* Main aim is to forecast or predict
- @ Example is predict stock market price
+* Example is predict stock market price
- @ Algorithm: Linear Regression
+* Algorithm: Linear Regression

 ## Classification
- @ Supervised Learning
+* Supervised Learning
- @Output is a catergorical quantity
+* Output is a catergorical quantity
- @ Main aim is to compute category of the data
+* Main aim is to compute category of the data
- @ Eg. Classify emails as spam or non-Spam
+* Eg. Classify emails as spam or non-Spam
- @ Algorithm: Logistic regression
+* Algorithm: Logistic regression

 ## Clustering
- @ Unsupervised Learning
+ * Unsupervised Learning
- @ Assigns data points into clusters
+ * Assigns data points into clusters
- @ Main aim is to group similar items into clusters
+ * Main aim is to group similar items into clusters
- @ Eg. Find all transactions which were fraudulent in nature
+ * Eg. Find all transactions which were fraudulent in nature
- @Algorithm: K-means
+ * Algorithm: K-means